Here’s How Royal Baby Archie’s Introduction To The World Differed From That Of His Cousins

 “It’s great, parenting is amazing,” Harry said.

-“It’s only been 2½ days, three days, but we’re just so thrilled to have our own little bundle of joy, to be able to spend some precious time with him as he slowly starts to grow up.”
+“It’s only been two and a half days, three days, but we’re just so thrilled to have our own little bundle of joy, to be able to spend some precious time with him as he slowly starts to grow up.”

 After the child’s birth, Harry called it “the most amazing experience I can ever possibly imagine,” adding that he and Markle are “both absolutely thrilled.”

-Archie is Queen Elizabeth’s eighth great-grandchild and seventh in line to the throne.
+Archie is Queen Elizabeth’s eighth great-grandchild, and is seventh in line to the throne.